EIR Accessibility Compliance Plan

 See specific information about Web Accessibility.

-Texas A&M Health Science Center (TAMHSC) strives to provide everyone equal access and opportunity to discover, communicate, and apply knowledge and abilities.
-Ours is a culture of inclusiveness, and we want everyone to be able to access information easily, including those with disabilities.
+The Texas A&M University Health Science Center strives to provide everyone equal access and opportunity to discover, communicate, and apply knowledge and abilities.
+Ours is a culture of inclusiveness, and we want everyone, including those with disabilities, to be able to access information easily.

 As defined in Title 1 of Texas Administrative Code Chapter 213, electronic and information resources include "information technology and any equipment or interconnected system or subsystem of equipment that is used in the creation, conversion, duplication, or delivery of data or information."
 The term includes but is not limited to "telecommunications products (such as telephones), information kiosks and transaction machines, World Wide Web sites, multimedia, and office equipment such as copiers and fax machines."

-Unless an exception is approved by TAMHSC’s Executive Vice President & CEO or designee, or a specific technology is exempted by the Texas Department of Information Resources (DIR), all new or changed webpages and web content and all other EIR goods and services, developed, procured or significantly changed by Texas A&M Health Science Center and its agents, must comply with the standards and specifications of 1 TAC §206 and 1 TAC §213.
+Unless an exception is approved by the Texas A&M Health Science Center's Executive Vice President or designee, or a specific technology is exempted by the Texas Department of Information Resources (DIR), all new or changed webpages and web content and all other EIR goods and services, developed, procured or significantly changed by the Texas A&M Health Science Center and its agents, must comply with the standards and specifications of 1 TAC §206 and 1 TAC §213.

 Keys to compliance include:

 - Support from central administration, academic deans and component stakeholders

 - An EIR accessibility coordinator to serve as the point person for the initiative

 - Centralized website design and remediation efforts, including testing and validation tools